onzfonz/comp227/src/content/1/en/part1d.md

 Another way to define an event handler is to use a **function that returns a function**.

 You probably won't need to use functions that return functions in any of the exercises in this course.
-If the topic seems particularly confusing, you may skip over this section for now and return to it later.
+If the topic seems particularly confusing, you may jump to the [next section](#passing-event-handlers-to-child-components) and return to this later.

 Let's make the following changes to our code: